Integrate data from Precoro to your Power BI and utilize the data dashboards, reports, and datasets to your full advantage.

 Step 1.
 Contact Your CSM Manager and Receive Access to the Connector

 Please get in touch with your manager if you have any questions or suggestions or need a consultation.

 1. In Windows, copy the PrecoroAPI.mez file to the following folder: C:\Users\[userName]\Documents\Power BI Desktop\Custom Connectors\.

-If the folder doesn't exist, please create the proper folders to complete the path.
+If this folder does not exist, please create the proper folders to complete the path.
 Make sure you create them exactly as spelled above.
-If Power BI Desktop is open during this, you may need to restart it so it will recognize the connector.
+If Power BI Desktop is open during this, you may need to restart it so that it will recognize the connector.

-If you already have other connectors and installed on-premises data gateway, place the connector into the folder where your other connectors are stored.
-Usually, it's C:\Windows\ServiceProfiles\PBIEgwService\Documents\Power BI Desktop\Custom Connectors
+If you already have other connectors and installed on-premises data gateway, place the connector in the folder where your other connectors are stored.
+Usually, it is C:\Windows\ServiceProfiles\PBIEgwService\Documents\Power BI Desktop\Custom Connectors.

 2. Adjust the data extension security settings in Power BI Desktop as follows: